-The Balance Sheet shows net assets of £8,350,000 (2019: £8,137,000).
-Liquidity remains strong with cash balances amounting to £1,087,000 (2019: £917,000).
+The Balance Sheet shows net assets of £8,388,000 (2021: £8,097,000).

 Reserves Policy

 The aim of Reserves is to:

 - Reduce the risks to delivery and operations should Income levels fall for a period. - Allow entry into new projects and initiatives that require investment, be paid in arrears or that may not be profitable in the early periods.